 Integrated, efficient, and rapid response and recovery

-Additionally, also coordinates the activities for the County’s Emergency Operations Center (EOC).
-The EOC is a central location where representatives of local government, nonprofit and private sector agencies convene during special events or disaster situations to make decisions, set priorities and coordinate resources for response and recovery.
-OEM also provides support to Incident Command Posts or in the field as needed.
+The Office of Emergency Management also operates the Emergency Operations Center.
+The EOC is a central location where representatives of local government, nonprofit and private sector agencies convene during special events, emergencies and/or disaster situations to make decisions, set priorities and coordinate resources for response and recovery.
+OEM also provides support to Incident Command at incidents we respond to, or as needed.